New York Academy of Sciences: Frontiers of Science

-The New York Academy of Sciences produces domestic and international conferences, convened in-person and virtually, that cover topics including genomic medicine, chemical, and structural biology, drug discovery, computer science, and urban sustainability.
-The academy's Frontiers of Science programs provide a neutral forum for participants to exchange information on basic and applied research and to discuss the broader role of science, medicine, and technology in society.
-In addition to programming related to the COVID-19 pandemic, conferences have also explored conflicts of interest in the health sciences and medicine, racial bias in science and academia, science denialism, issues in bioethics and law in space travel, and profiles of women in the top echelons of science.
+The New York Academy of Sciences organizes conferences on topics including genomic medicine, chemical, and structural biology, drug discovery, computer science, and urban sustainability.
+These conferences provide a forum for participants to exchange information on basic and applied research and to discuss the broader role of science, medicine, and technology in society.

 The Global STEM Alliance and the Junior Academy

-The Global STEM Alliance offers challenge competitions, supports teachers with professional development, and trains STEM professionals to serve as mentors.
-The Junior Academy is a community under the New York Academy of the Sciences that aims to connect students ages 13 to 17.
+The Global STEM Alliance offers competitions and training programs.
+The Junior Academy connects students ages 13 to 17.
 Each year, 1,000 students from around the world are selected to be a part of the program and compete in 10-week-long challenges.

 The Science Alliance

-The Science Alliance supports early-career researchers, providing entrepreneurial opportunities, platforms for cross-cultural personal and professional networking, and learning resources.
+The Science Alliance supports early-career researchers through networking and professional development.